-This process can feel like two opposing forces – on the one hand, you want to make the most money possible, however, pricing too high will discourage renter prospects from contacting you.
+This process can feel like two opposing forces – on one hand, you want to make the most money possible, but pricing too high will discourage prospect renters from contacting you.

 Scope Out Your Neighborhood

-We recommend you start by taking a look at the competition in your neighborhood.
+We recommend you start by looking at the competition in your neighborhood.
 Pick a few listing sites such as Zillow and Trulia and filter the available homes by zip code, bedroom, and bathroom size.

-The old-fashioned way can yield results too.
-Check your local newspaper or call properties with for rent signs.
+The old-fashioned way can yield results, too.
+Check your local newspaper or call properties with “for rent” signs.

 No two homes on the rental market are identical, but identifying a baseline using similar homes nearby will give you a more accurate price range.

 Here you’ll find insights such as historical median rents, number of rentals, and in the case of Zillow’s Zestimate, their recommended listing price on the rental market.

-If you’re home has been on the rental market for over a week and you still don’t have any showings, then it’s time to reconsider your price.
+If your home has been on the rental market for over a week without any showings, then it’s time to reconsider your price.